 If you continue walking past the tree houses until you reach the point, there’s a small Hindu shrine and a great view of the islands.

 UPDATE 03/2020: Sadly this place is turning into a tourist trap.
-There’s a row of gaudy fake bird nests that you have to pay to sit in for silly photo ops, and they built a huge concrete bathroom ruining the natural feel.
+There’s a row of gaudy fake bird nests that you can pay to sit in for silly photo ops, and they built a huge concrete bathroom ruining the natural feel.
 The tree houses are still neat to visit, but it’s not quite the same amazing experience it used to be.
 Hopefully someone will step in and take good care of this place like it deserves.
+In the meantime, because of the fantastic background scenery, this still might be the best tree house Bali has to offer.

 Raja Lima Viewpoint

-Raja Lima (Five Kings) is a viewpoint you will see first when you reach the parking area, before the short hike down to the tree house.
+Raja Lima (Five Kings) is a viewpoint you will see first when you reach the parking area, before the short hike down to the Nusa Penida treehouse.

 This one is sometimes called ‘Pulau Seribu’ (Thousand Island) viewpoint, and it’s named for the 5 big rocks scattered across the ocean below.